 MFNW: What do you hope to see as a result of this event?

-MM: I hope to see the community get involved, educated and to take what they learned to put into practice.
+MM: I hope to see the community get involved, educated, and take what they learned to put into practice.

 MFNW: What is your favorite way to cut down on waste in your own kitchen?